MikeTam1021/friendly-101/docs/homebrew.rst

 .. warning::

    Do not use SQLite in a production environment.
-SQLite supports a low number of concurrent database connections, which makes it a good candidate for development local to your computer, but is not recommended for use on the web.
+SQLite supports a low number of concurrent database connections, which makes it a good candidate for development on your personal computer, but is not recommended for use on the web.

 Troubleshooting Homebrew
 ========================